-The Patents Court maintained its work rate during the pandemic with no material disruption to its trial listings, and it will continue to conduct proceedings remotely in part or in whole where appropriate and cost-effective, taking account of the parties' wishes.
-It has recently reaffirmed its goal of bringing actions to trial within 12 months of issue of the claim, even without specific expedition.
-In appropriate cases where there is commercial urgency it will direct trials even more quickly.
+The Patents Court has remained extremely busy in 2021-2022.
+Over 40 trials were listed for this period, and with the rate of settlement very low by historic standards its two full-time Patents Judges, other Chancery Division Judges assigned to hear patent matters, and Deputy High Court Judges from the specialist Bar have all been heavily occupied.
+It has reissued its Practice Statement formalising its goal of bringing actions to trial within 12 months of issue of the claim, even without specific expedition.
+In appropriate cases where there is commercial urgency it will direct trials even more quickly, and in keeping with the Patents Court Guide these objectives have been assisted by hearing trials in September, both in 2021 and in 2022, and by appropriate use of the Shorter Trials Scheme.
 Cases in the Patents Court are often of international significance, because they have global participants but also because they set precedents that are followed or replicated elsewhere.
 Over 90% of cases currently listed in the Patents Court Diary involve at least one international party.